Dnieper–Carpathian offensive: Aftermath

-According to German General Kurt von Tippelskirch, the defeat of the German forces on the Right-bank Ukraine was the biggest since Stalingrad: "Since the time when the German armies followed a thorny path from the Volga and the Caucasus, retreating to the Dnieper, this was their biggest defeat.
+According to Tippelskirch, the defeat of the German forces on the right-bank Ukraine was the biggest since Stalingrad: "Since the time when the German armies followed a thorny path from the Volga and the Caucasus, retreating to the Dnieper, this was their biggest defeat.
 Even such skilled generals as Manstein and Kleist could not save the German troops."

 In Crimea, during the April–May 1944 Crimean offensive, the German 17th Army was annihilated.
-The 5 German and 7 Romanian divisions that were part of it were largely destroyed.
+The five German and seven Romanian divisions that were part of it were largely destroyed.

 In reaction to the German defeat, Hitler took repressive measures against the senior command.
-The commander of Army Group South Erich von Manstein and the commander of Army Group A Ewald von Kleist were dismissed by Hitler and replaced by Walther Model and Ferdinand Schörner respectively.
+Manstein and Kleist were dismissed by Hitler and replaced by Model and Schörner, respectively.
 Many commanders of corps, divisions and commandants of the "fortresses" were removed from their posts and put on trial.
-Thousands of middle and junior officers have been convicted by military courts.
+Thousands of middle and junior officers were convicted by military courts.

-With a crushing blows between January and May 1944, the Red Army thwarted the intentions of the German command to wage a protracted defensive war and overturned all attempts by the Germans to create a stable defense on the southern part of the Soviet-German front.
+With crushing blows between January and May 1944, the Red Army thwarted the intentions of the German command to wage a protracted defensive war and overturned all attempts by the Germans to create a stable defense on the southern part of the Soviet-German front.

 The huge losses of the German troops significantly shook the stability of the German defenses on the entire Soviet-German front, weakening the forces of the neighboring Army Group Center, as well as weakening the German forces stationed in France prior to the opening of the second front in Europe.

 The Dnieper–Carpathian offensive had a major impact upon the future course of events during the summer of 1944 in the East and West.
-In essence, the battle turned out to be a huge bloodsucker that absorbed huge amounts of German resources from across France, Germany, Denmark, Poland, Balkans and Army Group Center.
+In essence, the battle turned out to be a huge bloodsucker that absorbed huge amounts of German resources from across France, Germany, Denmark, Poland, the Balkans and Army Group Center.
 All told, between January–May 1944, a total of 34 divisions, 550,000 men and 853 tanks, assault guns, and self-propelled anti-tank guns were transferred to Ukraine from across Europe and Army Group Center.